 Couples Therapy Solution: The couple discusses the strengths and challenges in their relationship.
 They work together to decide what the best decision is and discuss the purpose of marriage, love, commitment, and values.
 Together they learn skills to improve their communication and work together as a team.

-Problem: Woman wants to improve her communication with her boyfriend.
+Problem: Woman wants to improve her communication with her boyfriend or husband.

 Individual Therapist Solution: The woman blames herself or him for the problems in communication.